yashhere/tufte.yashagarwal.in/content/posts/2017-12-31-the-best-till-now.md

 However, the second half of the year was disastrous.
 Due to weather and other unavoidable circumstances, I could not keep up my routine; once I came back to college.
-I started sleeping late again, and that resulted in me going to Docter very often in last two months.
+I started sleeping late again, and that resulted in me going to docter very often in the last two months.